 Alan Seeger was born in 1888 and died in the French Foreign Legion during WWI.
 His best-known poem, one that often included in war-time anthologies, is ‘I Have a Rendezvous With Death’ in which the speaker contemplates his coming death with clear-headed acceptance.
-In 1917 his collection, Poems, was published posthumously.
-It was critiqued for its Romantic tint and limited viewpoint.
+In 1917, his collection Poems, was published posthumously.
+It was critiqued for its Romantic and limited viewpoint.
 Despite this, his work and life have been honored by the French, as well as others who admire his perspective.